Major Research Project (DM3107)

 Handover files and Design documentation

-The handover files include my modular asset pack, which is where anyone can download and use the assets for themselves.
+The handover files include my downloadable modular asset pack.
 Alongside this, my design documentation provides a step-by-step manual for how to model the lighthouse.
 This tutorial demonstrates how the modular asset pipeline can operate within a modelling practice.
 I am also able to link this aspect of the project to SDG 4 due to my commitment to interactive learning and education.